Skip to main content

 Reschedule a workload

-Assuming here is deployment named demo-deploy, and you want to trigger the rescheduling of it.
-You can just apply following WorkloadRebalancer.
+Assume that you want to trigger the rescheduling of a deployment named demo-deploy.
+You can just apply the following WorkloadRebalancer.

 apiVersion: apps.karmada.io/v1alpha1